Companion Animals Pet CareCat Vaccinations

 If your cat EVER ventures outside (even if supervised) it is at risk of being infected by FIV.
 One in four cats in Victoria test positive for FIV infection.
 FIV is spread from cat to cat via bites.
 The virus leads to a failure of a cat’s immune system.
 Initial symptoms such as fever, sores and diarrhoea eventually progress to long-term infection.
 There is no treatment or cure for FIV.

-F3 vaccination: protects against feline calicivirus, feline rhinotracheitis (feline herpes virus) and panleucopenia.
+F3 vaccination protects against feline calicivirus, feline rhinotracheitis (feline herpes virus) and panleukopenia.

 FIV vaccination: protects against feline AIDS.